 - Hang from a pull-up bar or gymnastic rings with your body in a straight line and use an overhand grip.

 - Bend your knees and use your lower abs to raise your legs.
-Your thighs should be parallel to the ground when they are at their highest point.
+Your thighs should be parallel to the ground at their highest point.
 Lower them under control back to the starting position.

-- The best way to strengthen your core is by performing high-rep sets which will tire the muscle out.
-The slower you move each rep, under complete control, the better results and speed of those results.
+- The best way to strengthen your core is by performing high-rep sets that tire the muscle out.
+The slower you move each rep under complete control, the better results and speed of those results.

 If you want to make this exercise more comfortable for you, you can use a pair of ab straps that you can use to support yourself.
 By using these hanging ab straps, your focus will entirely be on engaging your core and getting a core workout.

 V-sit exercises are a great way to strengthen your core by working multiple areas of the core simultaneously.
 In this exercise, you form the letter V with your legs and torso.
 If you are a beginner, you can use your hands to help.
 You can also do this with bent legs.
-The exercise is also a good addition to intermediate-level abdominal and core workouts.
+The exercise is also an excellent addition to intermediate-level abdominal and core workouts.

-- Begin by contracting your abdominal muscles and try and tense up the core.
-Slowly raise your legs up to a 45-degree angle with your torso.
+- Begin by contracting your abdominal muscles and try to tense up the core.
+Slowly raise your legs to a 45-degree angle with your torso.

 - Reach your arms forward or toward your shins as you are able.
 Make it a point to keep good posture with your spine and avoid rounding the shoulders.
-Do not hold your breath throughout the motion-continue to breathe deeply as well.
+Do not hold your breath throughout the motion-continue breathing deeply.

 - Hold this V-shape for a few seconds if you are a beginner.
-When you are strong, hold it for a longer time.
+When you are stronger, hold it for a longer time.

 - Keep your abs engaged and return to your starting position slowly.

-If you are a beginner or have low back problems or simply want to do this exercise comfortably, try using an ab mat.
+If you are a beginner, have low back problems, or simply want to do this exercise comfortably, try using an ab mat.
 This tool is a covered piece of foam made specifically to support your spine, providing the perfect angle to work out.

 Core sliders are useful core strengthening tools that are simple, easy to use, and improve core strength.
 They also help core exercises become more challenging by moving the feet closer or further away from the core.

-Multiple studies have shown that core sliders can be used for rehabilitating patients who suffered recent back injuries as they are able to strengthen core muscles without putting a lot of force on the spine.
+Multiple studies have shown that core sliders can be used for rehabilitating patients who suffered recent back injuries, as they can strengthen core muscles without putting a lot of force on the spine.
 Sliders can also be used for core exercises that strengthen core muscles while putting less stress and strain on joints like knees and hips.